Baelor: In the Riverlands

-The Stark army reaches the Twins, a bridge stronghold controlled by Walder Frey, who agrees to allow the army to cross the river and to commit his troops in return for Robb and Arya Stark marrying two of his children.
+The Stark army reaches the Twins, a bridge stronghold controlled by Walder Frey, who agrees to allow the army to cross the river and to commit his troops in return for Robb and Arya marrying two of his children.

-Tyrion Lannister suspects his father Tywin, who decides Tyrion and his barbarians will fight in the vanguard, wants him killed.
+Tyrion suspects Tywin, who decides Tyrion and his barbarians will fight in the vanguard, wants him killed.
 As Tyrion, Bronn, and the prostitute Shae swap stories, Tyrion reveals he was married to a woman his father revealed was a prostitute, and made Tyrion watch as his guardsmen raped her.

 As a Stark force approaches, Tyrion is trampled in the rush and regains consciousness to find the battle over.
 Tywin discovers the Stark host was only 2,000 men, not the 20,000 he was led to expect.

-Robb, having divided his forces, defeats Jaime Lannister's army with his remaining 18,000 men and captures Jaime.
+Robb, having divided his forces, defeats Jaime's army with his remaining 18,000 men and captures Jaime.

 In King's Landing

-After Varys tells him that Sansa Stark's life is also at stake, Eddard "Ned" Stark agrees to make a false confession and swear loyalty to King Joffrey Baratheon.
+After Varys tells him that Sansa's life is also at stake, Ned agrees to make a false confession and swear loyalty to King Joffrey.

-Arya Stark finds a crowd gathering to watch her father be judged, and climbs onto the statue of Baelor the Blessed.
+Arya finds a crowd gathering to watch her father be judged, and climbs onto the statue of Baelor the Blessed.
 Ned notices Arya and alerts Night's Watch recruiter Yoren.
-Before Sansa, Cersei Lannister, Joffrey and the Small Council, Ned confesses to treason and swears fealty to Joffrey.
+Before Sansa, Cersei, Joffrey, and the Small Council, Ned confesses to treason and swears fealty to Joffrey.
 Instead of sparing Ned as promised, Joffrey orders him to be executed, much to everyone's, and especially Sansa's, horror.
 Seeing that Arya has been rescued by Yoren, Ned accepts his fate and is beheaded with his own sword, as a powerless Arya is taken to safety by Yoren.